orlin/sourcegate/README.md

-# sourcegate -- have any object you want
+# sourcegate -- have any json object you want

 [![NPM](https://nodei.co/npm/sourcegate.png?compact=true)](https://www.npmjs.org/package/sourcegate)

 ## Use

-Give it an array of paths to json files, or js objects.
+Give it an array of paths to json files or objects.
 They will be deep-merged, left to right, using `lodash.merge`.

 ```javascript